- Rating: PG-13

 “How I’ve missed you, dear,” she muttered.

 It was the lilt in her voice, the intonation of simple words that made Louise wet.
 With it, it brought some strange wave of logic.
-Louise pulled away to drink Ida’s beautiful face in.
+Louise pulled away to drink Ida’s beautiful face completely.
 The curves, the jaw, the playful eyes, hidden from the world somehow but presented in a way only she could see.

 Ida shook her head.
 “After Daddy sent you away, he arranged a marriage for me.
 Me!
 An arranged marriage,” Ida shook her head.
 “The very thought.”